Oblivionburn/OP_Engine/README.md

 - For central organization of Scenes (scenes not added to it by default)
   - Purpose: to organize stuff like screens (e.g. Title and Loading screens), levels, cutscenes, etc
   - Scene class has its own Menu and World instance
+    - World object (for 2D tile mapping) consisting of a list of Map, each Map has a list of Layer, and each Layer has a list of Tile
+      - Purpose: so you can do stuff like rendering a floor tile with a table on it, a plate on that table, and a piece of food on that plate
+      - Tile class includes Inventory (for when stuff was dropped on the ground) and ProgressBar (for objects that can sustain damage)
+      - Includes large list of randomly generated fantasy-sounding names for villages/cities/maps/etc

 ## RenderingManager
 - For handling rendering Scenes and Menus to the screen